-Soften butter and put in a mixing bowl with the brown sugar
+Soften butter and put in a mixing bowl with the brown sugar.

 Mix remaining dry ingredients together in a separate bowl

-Continue mixing and add dry mix one tablespoon at a time.
+Continue mixing and add the dry mix one tablespoon at a time.
 As soon as it is all combined, stop.

 Remove the dough from the bowl with as little handling as possible.
 Put in freezer for 45 minutes or fridge for 2 hours.

-Prepare baking paper to fit baking trays / sheets.
+Prepare baking paper to fit 2 baking trays / sheets – if you have two, obviously.
 Flour thoroughly and leave on table or counter.
-Have a cup of tea.

 Switch on the oven – 350° / 160° / gas mark 4.

-You also need to be able to touch the side of a biscuit and have it move across the baking paper without sticking.
-Then you can lift one and check if the bottom is dry.
+You also need to be able to touch the side of a biscuit and have it skate gracefully across the baking paper without sticking.
+Then you can lift one – with a suitable kitchen tool – and check if the bottom is cooked.
 A little give is fine but nobody wants their biscuits cooked medium rare.

-How to serve…
+How to serve:

 Resist the urge to eat as they are cooling.
 It’s actually pretty hard.
 Enjoy them over the holidays with your morning coffee – trust me on this.